rleekin/kubectl-basics/kubectl/step4.md

 `kubectl get namespace`{{execute}}

-You will see the various namespaces that are critical to Kubernetes operations.
+You will see the various Namespaces that are critical to Kubernetes operations.

 **Pro Tip**:
 `kubectl get ns` is a shorten version of the command above.